Waterproof phones and accessories

 Some devices come with covers that help keep out water – please make sure you use them.

-The IP rating tells you how much water and dust your phone or device can withstand.
+If you’re looking to buy the best dustproof and waterproof phone, you’ll need to check out the IP rating.
+It tells you how much water and dust your phone or device can withstand.
 It’s more precise than terms like ‘water-resistant’, but even devices with the same ratings can vary – check the individual specifications if you’re keen to know.

 The second number is for liquids.
 Devices rated at 5 are protected against water spraying on them.
 Ratings of 7 mean the device is safe at between up to 15cm and up to 1 metre deep.
 A rating of 8 means the device is protected in more than 1 metre of liquid.